watertreader/Cousera/Inferential_Statistic/Assignment.md

               =>Ha_2 mu1 - mu2 != 0 These are both 2 sided hypotheses.

 ## Assumptions
-With that set, we will check for our assumptions.
+With hypothesis being set, we will check out the assumption for this study.
-  * Since the order in which the participants consumed dark or white chocolate was selected at random, we will consider our data as a random sample and they are independent of one another.
+  * One assumption is to assume the data is normally distributed.
+Even though the sample size is rather small, we are to consider them normal
+  * Another assumption is that
+  *
   * The second assumption we need to check is whether our data is normally distributed or not.
 We have been told to consider it normal and we can not apply CLT to avoid normality check, so we will consider our tiny sample of data to be normally distributed.

 ## Analysis of results